wildme/scripts/README.md

 # scripts
-This directory contanins scripts in Python I wrote for personal use.
+This directory contanins Python scripts I wrote for personal use.